Actively Recruiting

 • Transulnar arterial access on the same side as the occluded radial artery is selected by the treating physician

-• Contralateral radial artery access is not feasible or is clinically undesirable, including documented occlusion or severe disease, unfavorable anatomy or prior failed access, or need to preserve for future surgical or dialysis needs
+• Contralateral radial artery access is not feasible or is clinically undesirable, including documented occlusion, severe disease, unfavorable anatomy, prior failed access, or strategic preservation for future needs

 • Adequate ulnar artery flow and anatomy for access, as assessed by pre-procedural ultrasound